apexrl/RL-Exploration-Paper-Lists/README.md

 * <[Provably efficient RL with Rich Observations via Latent State Decoding](https://arxiv.org/pdf/1901.09018)> by Du, Simon S and Krishnamurthy, Akshay and Jiang, Nan and Agarwal, Alekh and Dudik, Miroslav and Langford, John, 2019.

 * <[Parameter Space Noise for Exploration](https://arxiv.org/pdf/1706.01905)> by Plappert, Matthias and Houthooft, Rein and Dhariwal, Prafulla and Sidor, Szymon and Chen, Richard Y and Chen, Xi and Asfour, Tamim and Abbeel, Pieter and Andrychowicz, Marcin, 2018.

+* <[Soft actor-critic: Off-policy maximum entropy deep reinforcement learning with a stochastic actor](https://arxiv.org/pdf/1801.01290)> by Haarnoja, Tuomas and Zhou, Aurick and Abbeel, Pieter and Levine, Sergey, 2018.

+* <[Reinforcement learning with deep energy-based policies](https://arxiv.org/pdf/1702.08165)> by Haarnoja, Tuomas and Tang, Haoran and Abbeel, Pieter and Levine, Sergey, 2017.

+* <[Taming the noise in reinforcement learning via soft updates](https://arxiv.org/pdf/1512.08562)> by Fox, Roy and Pakman, Ari and Tishby, Naftali, 2015.

 ### Search Exploration